 According to Information Week, as this level of outsourcing gains credibility and trust among SMEs, the benefits quickly accumulate in terms of greater flexibility (particularly for companies that are growing rapidly); access to cost-effective expertise, techniques and programs; access to third-party resources such as the help desk, which liberates IT staff to focus on more productive business-focused activities; and the wider savings achieved by not having to invest in infrastructure and licenses.

 Take email services as one example: Gartner estimates that outsourcing just this one application could save businesses with fewer than 300 employees a significant amount because an outsourcing partner has the dedicated infrastructure to manage it at a much lower cost.

-Here are five good reasons why you should think about outsourcing your IT services:
+Here are five good reasons why you should outsource IT services:

 1. You could save significant staff costs.

 Not just on the recruitment and hiring front.
 Skilled people with strong application-based credentials don’t come cheap and have long-term costs.
 Why spend time and money training somebody to support a core business application, only to see them poached by another employer and taking their expensively-acquired skills with them?
 Or send them to costly training to keep their skills current?
 And why not liberate your in-house IT staff to focus on projects that add value to the business rather than spending their precious time on firefighting duty?

 2. An outsourced call center/help desk frees your resources.

 Providing round-the-clock support for your users in-house is expensive.
 Depending on the size of your business, you might need a dedicated facility that is operated by key IT support staff and is a significant cost center in terms of facilities management overheads.
 Even in a smaller IT operation, somebody—it might even be you—has to be on call outside office hours to provide IT support for an increasingly mobile workforce.
 Thanks to greater economies of scale, a dynamic IT services partner should provide a superior help desk at a greatly reduced cost.